Hypoparathyroidism

 - Congenital absence of parathyroids

-- May appear later in childhood as autoimmune
+- Autoimmune hypoparathyroidism appears later in childhood

 Pregnancy Considerations